snesin/ng-dialog/README.md

         * `{#FORMAT+DialogService}` - **only** the following text in either angular-standard.format or UpperCamelCaseFormat, depending on the format option chosen. ie: `dialog.service` or `DialogService`
         * `{#WIDTH}` - the width of the dialog box.
         * `{#SELECTOR}` - the selector lead for views in the dialog box.
     * Note the `$` in the following tokens.
-These are used only for multiple-view templates.
+These are used to insert view properties.
         * `{$IF}thencontent{$IFEND}` - inserts the `thencontent` code only if there are views.
         * `{$IF}thencontent{$IFELSE}elsecontent{$IFEND}` - inserts the `thencontent` code if there are views, else it inserts the `elsecontent` code.
         * `{$NAME}` - the UpperCamelCase name of the view. ie: `MyFirst`